mongodb/docs-csharp/source/includes/page-templates/update/update.rst

 API Documentation
 ~~~~~~~~~~~~~~~~~

-To learn more about any of the methods or types discussed in this
+For more information about any of the methods or types discussed in this
 guide, see the following API documentation:

 * `|sync-method|() <{+new-api-root+}/MongoDB.Driver/MongoDB.Driver.IMongoCollection-1.|sync-method|.html>`__